loco-3d/ndcurves/README.md

 ### Optional: Python bindings installation
 To install the Python bindings, in the CMakeLists.txt file, first enable the BUILD_PYTHON_INTERFACE option:
 ```
-OPTION (BUILD_PYTHON_INTERFACE "Build the python binding" ON)
+cmake -DBUILD_PYTHON_INTERFACE=ON ..
 ```

 Then rebuild the library:
 ```
-cd $SPLINE_DIR/build
+cd curves/build
-cmake -DCMAKE_INSTALL_PREFIX=${DEVEL_DIR}/install ..
 make install
 ```
-The python bindings should then be accessible through the package centroidal_dynamics.
-To see example of use, you can refer to the [test file](https://github.com/stonneau/spline/blob/master/python/test/test.py) which is rather self explanatory:
+To see example of use, you can refer to the [test file](https://github.com/loco-3d/curves/blob/master/python/test/test.py) which is rather self explanatory:

 In spite of an exhaustive documentation, please refer to the C++ documentation, which mostly applies to python.
-For the moment, only bezier curves are binded.